robert-hh/Micropython-Editor/README.md

 |Ctrl-A|Change settings for tab size, search case sensitivity, auto-indent, comment string and writing tabs (opt)|
 |Ctrl-E|Redraw the screen.
 On WiPy and PyBord it shows the amount of free memory|

+The editor is contained in the file pye.py.
+Start pye from the REPL prompt e.g. with

+from pye import pye
+res = pye(object_1, object_2, ..[, tabsize=n][, undo=n])

+If object_n is a string, it's considered as the name of a file to be edited or a directory to be opened.
+If it’s a file, the content will be loaded, and the name of the file will be returned when pye is closed.
+If the file does not exist, an error is displayed, but the edit window is given that name.
+If it’s a directory, the list of file names will be loaded to the edit window.
+If object_n is a list of strings, these will be edited, and the edited list will be returned.
+If no object is named, pye() will give you an empty screen, creating a list of strings, unless you save to a file.
+In that case, the file name will be returned.
+If object_n is neither a string nor a list of strings, an empty buffer is opened.
+It is always the last buffer closed, which determines the return value of pye().
+Optional named parameters:

+tabsize=n	Tab step (integer).
+The default is 4
+undo=n	Size of the undo stack (integer).
+A value of 0 or False disables undo.

+The Linux/Darwin version can be called from the command line with:

+python3 pye.py [filename(s)]

+Obviously, you may use micropython too.
+Using python3 (not micropython), content can also be redirected or pipe'd into the editor.

 More details can be found in the doc file.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
 Optionally, tabs can be written when saving the file, replacing